Procedure over Multiple Appointments

 Claims that include procedures grouped for multiple visits will be assigned a Claim Status of Hold for In Process.

 If completed procedures are grouped with treatment planned procedures after a claim has been created and the claim status is Waiting to Send, Hold until Pri Received, or Unsent the claim status will be changed to Hold for In Process.

 Once all procedures in the group have been set complete or remaining treatment planned procedure are ungrouped, the claim status will be changed to Waiting to Send.
 The claim status cannot be changed if any procedure status is Complete (In Process).
 See Edit Claim: Claim Status.

 If a claim needs to be sent prior to other procedures in the group being completed, ungroup the completed procedures to send the claim.

 For crowns, bridges, dentures, partials, etc, there is usually a prep or impression appointment and then a seat or deliver appointment.
 The fee is either charged at the first appointment or the last appointment.
-Decide which method to use before setting up your procedure codes in the Procedure Code List.
+Decide which method to use before setting up the procedure codes in the Procedure Codes.

 Fee due at first appointment: This method is a more effective way to ensure the practice collects the money for the procedure.
 The responsibility falls on the patient to follow up and make sure the crown gets seated, etc. The patient is charged whether or not they return.